VWAP Indicator Best Settings & Strategy Based on 13,681 Trades

 VWAP and Standard Deviation Bands

-Standard deviation bands can be added to the VWAP to create a channel that may indicate potential support and resistance levels.
+Standard deviation bands can be added to the VWAP to create a channel indicating potential support and resistance levels.

 • Upper and Lower Bands: These bands are plotted above and below the VWAP at distances corresponding to standard deviations of price away from the average.